 -Machine Learning and Big Data techniques.

--Classification Machine Algorithms, within which SVM (Support Vector Machine) is one of the most popular.
+-Classification Machine Algorithms, of which SVM (Support Vector Machine) is one of the most popular.

 How does it work?

-Artificial Intelligence must be enabled to autonomously decide on the course of action that leads to the successful achievement of objectives of the Supply areas and do so under a partially unknown environment of the Supply Chain.
-AI takes foundations from mathematical representations, evolutionary computing and statistics.
+Artificial Intelligence must be enabled for autonomously decide on the course of action that will lead to the successful realization of the objectives of the Procurement areas and to do so in an environment that is partially unknown of the Supply Chain.
+IA takes fundamentals from mathematical representations, evolutionary computation and statistics.

 Data Analytics

-The standardization of processes is the baseline to mitigate the risks inherent in the supply of goods and services.
-With it we achieve “expected” behaviors of the agents and with data analytics we can measure and understand with broad certainty the impact that each process has and finally, establish if adjustments are required.
+Process standardization is the baseline for mitigating the risks inherent in the supply of goods and services.
+With it we achieve "expected" behaviors of the agents and with data analytics we can measure and understand with ample certainty the impact that each process has and finally, establish if adjustments are required.

-With its implementation we can also ensure the accuracy of the transactions, that there are no misunderstandings with suppliers, it suggests through interpretation how to handle exceptions and, above all, it allows us to make strategic decisions that guarantee the continuous improvement of objectives.
+With its implementation we can also ensure the accuracy of transactions, that there are no misinterpretations with suppliers, it suggests through interpretation how to handle exceptions and above all it allows us to make strategic decisions that guarantee the continuous improvement of the objectives.

 Use Cases

-2. Automated Bid Selection using parameters defined in Sorting Machine algorithms.
+Automated Bid Selection using parameters defined in algorithms of Sorting Machines.

-3. Modeled risk propagation in the supply network.
+3. Modeled propagation of the risk in the supply network.

 4. Identification and Prediction of deceptive practices in the supply chain.

-6. End-to-end support to facilitate collaborative disruption in Management.
+6. Support end-to-end to facilitate collaborative disruption in management.

 Advanced Applied Examples

-1. Identification of critical variables ( “Rapid trust”, and “Transparent information sharing” ) during a disaster event (such as the 2015 Nepal earthquake) to achieve a reliable supply chain.
+Identification of critical variables ("Rapid trust", and "Transparent information sharing".) during a disaster event (such as Nepal earthquake in 2015) to achieve a reliable supply chain.

 2. The Chinese government analyzes its supply data to train sorting machines.
-This data is used to determine if a company has the capacity to produce, demand, supply through external disruptive events.
+This data is used to determine whether a company has the capacity to produce, demand, supply through external disruptive events.

-3. Bayesian predictions are used to determine the risks of delays in air supply chains .
+3. Bayesian predictions are used for determinate the risks of delays in supply chains air.

-4. Food sensors in supermarkets that dynamically adjust prices depending on their expiration profile and temperature.
+4. Food sensors in supermarkets that dynamically adjust prices depending on its maturity and temperature profile.

-Although Latin America has so far ventured to take the first initiatives, it requires a brave management team that believes in the adoption of new technologies to unleash the power of the data that its companies produce daily.
+Although Latin America has so far ventured to take the first initiatives, it requires a courageous management team that believes in the adoption of new technologies to unleash the power of the data that their companies produce every day.

-This does not mean that Artificial Intelligence and Data Analytics are the only ones that should be taken into consideration when making strategic decisions, but they should be taken as crucial tools to discover new knowledge.
-In this way, true decision makers can combine them with their own experience and reach optimal resolutions.
+This does not mean that Artificial Intelligence and Data Analytics are the only ones that should be taken into consideration when making strategic decisions, but they should be taken as crucial tools to discover new insights.
+In this way, the real decision makers can combine them with their own experience and come to optimal resolutions.

 Sources: